huandu/facebook/README.md

 A Facebook Graph API Library In Go
 =================================

-This is a Go library supports Facebook Graph API and FQL.
+This is a Go library fully supports Facebook Graph API and FQL.
 It's simple but powerful.

 Quick Tutorial
 ---------------